Izix

 By introducing a team working agreement, a definition of done, regular 1-1 meetings, an improved retrospective format, and semester reviews, developers were finally receiving clear expectations and getting the feedback they needed.

 Engineers from madewithlove also employed pair and mob programming to shorten technical feedback loops as much as possible.
+And when deeper research was needed, the Izix team used Friday afternoon 10% time to close the gaps in their knowledge.

 What they said